 And now for today's walking thought, initially presented in April 1999:

 "In contrast to the path of selfishness, there is no room for road rage on the straight and narrow way.
 There will be no spouse or child abuse when there is unselfish love at home.
 Furthermore, unselfishness is best grown in the family garden, and, likewise, diligently performing seemingly ordinary Church duties can further help us to overcome selfishness.
 The unselfish are also more free.
-As G. K. Chesterton said, if we can be interested in others, even if they are not interested in us, we will find ourselves “under freer sky, [and] in street full of splendid strangers” (Orthodoxy [1959], 21).
+As G. K. Chesterton said, if we can be interested in others, even if they are not interested in us, we will find ourselves “under a freer sky, [and] in a street full of splendid strangers” (Orthodoxy [1959], 21).

 In daily discipleship, the many ways to express selfishness are matched by many ways to avoid it.
 Meekness is the real cure, for it does not merely mask selfishness but dissolves it!
-Smaller steps could include asking ourselves inwardly before undertaking an important action, Whose needs am really trying to meet?
+Smaller steps could include asking ourselves inwardly before undertaking an important action, Whose needs am I really trying to meet?
 Or in significant moments of self-expression, we can first count to 10.
-Such thoughtful filtering can multiply our offering by 10 as mesh of reflective meekness filters out destructive and effusive ego.
+Such thoughtful filtering can multiply our offering by 10 as a mesh of reflective meekness filters out destructive and effusive ego.

-We can also meekly let our ideas have life of their own without over sponsoring them.
+We can also meekly let our ideas have a life of their own without over sponsoring them.
 Rather, let the Spirit impel our worthy ideas.

 To watch, listen to, or read this message in full, please visit https://www.lds.org/general-conference/1999/04/repent-of-our-selfishness-d-c-56-8?lang=eng #ShareGoodness